Curious Reflections (Or the Incipient Rebirth of Curious David)

 Carroll College CU FB Old Main

-My emotions are mixed—not unlike that of the soon-to-be-graduates.
+My emotions are mixed — no different from those of the soon-to-be-graduates.
 Joy—sorrow—elation—sadness—weariness—rejuvenation.
 At the end of the day — emptiness, and some poignant, positive residual reminders.
-I often tease my graduating research assistants that upon their exit from campus I “exorcise” our shared office space to better allow me to adjust to the temporary emotional vacuum caused by their absence from “Dr. David’s Neighborhood.”
-When you graduate, you remain in my memories as I have come to know you—and forever that age!
+I often tease my graduating research assistants that, upon their exit from campus, I “exorcise” our shared office space to better adjust to the temporary emotional vacuum left by their absence from “Dr. David’s Neighborhood.”
+When you graduate, you remain in my memories as I have come to know you, and forever that age!
 Forever young.

 CCEPILOT